cozy-labs/cozy-light/README.md

 *Why did you write Cozy Light in JavaScript instead of Coffeescript?*

-We are Coffescript fanboys but many people complain that our language choice prevented them to contribute.
+We are Coffescript fanboys but many people complain that our language choice prevent them to contribute.
 We think that collaborative work matters the most.
 So we decided to write Cozy Light in JavaScript.

 *How do I write my own application?*